nirlepshah/movie_api/README.md

 |                                                            |

 ● Database is built using MongoDB and uploaded to MongoDB Atlas. <br />
-● Database is connected to API deployed on Heroku<br />
+● Database is connected to API deployed on Heroku.<br />
-● API includes user authenticationa, authorization code and data validation at relevant endpoints.
+● API includes user authentication, authorization code and data validation at relevant endpoints.

 ## Test the API

-I tested endpoints in Postman to ensure that everything is working correctly between app and database
+I tested endpoints in Postman to ensure that everything is working correctly between app and database.

 ## Screenshots of few requests made to the endpoints